vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for use in other IM software</summary>
+<summary>Robot support for other IM software</summary>

 MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts.
-Through the bound social accounts, member benefits can be extended to robots on social media.
-It is expected to support platforms such as Telegram and Discord.
+Through the bound social accounts, member benefits can be extended to robots on social media, with plans to support platforms like Telegram and Discord.

 </details>